giangvtr/giangvtr/README.md

 #### 🚀 What I'm Learning
 - Low-level C & memory management without tears
-- Intro to AI using Python, aiming for applications in Smart embedded systems and Collaborative robotics
+- Intro to AI using Python, aiming for applications in Smart embedded systems and Collaborative robotics ha

 **🎯 My Goals**: Become a solid **embedded software engineer** and contribute to projects that help people (healthcare robotics is my soft spot)